Toward Accurate and Reliable Iris Segmentation Using Uncertainty Learning: Introduction

-The main contributions are summarized as follows: \begin{quote} \begin{itemize} \item A hierarchical encoder-encoder network named IrisUsformer is proposed based on the visual transformer for accurate and reliable iris segmentation.
-IrisUsformer adopts position-sensitive operation and re-packages transformer block to improve spatial perception.
-The decoder utilizes a cross-attention mechanism to upgrade the interaction between hierarchical features and segmentation predictions. \item We propose an uncertainty-wise weighting scheme by utilizing an auxiliary head to improve the segmentation reliability.
-The proposed scheme estimates the uncertainty map according to the inconsistency of the segmentation predictions and further reduces the high-uncertainty region via a weighting strategy. \item The superior performance on three challenging iris datasets demonstrates the effectiveness of the proposed IrisUsformer.
-In addition, an ablation study and visualization experiment are conducted to understand the contributions of each module to performance improvement. \end{itemize} \end{quote}
+The main contributions are summarized as follows: \begin{itemize} \item We propose a bilateral self-attention module to capture the visual and spatial relationships for iris segmentation.
+In the module, the spatial branch extracts spatial dependencies without resolution reduction, while the visual branch captures visual context using a large receptive field.
+Based on the module, we design BiTrans with a residual encoder-decoder network for iris segmentation. \item ISUL is proposed to learn the predictive uncertainty by only introducing an auxiliary head.
+Based on estimated uncertainty, a weighting scheme and a regularizer are developed to improve the model reliability. \item The superior performance on three challenging iris datasets demonstrates the effectiveness of the proposed approach.
+In addition, a comprehensive ablation study is conducted to understand the contributions of each module.